zedlopez/ifm/Writing with Inform.md

 ^^{kinds <-- types} ^^{kinds: defining} ^^{defining: kinds} ^^{kinds: hierarchy of kinds} ^^{kinds: of value} ^^{kinds: of thing} ^^{kinds: defining: kinds of thing} ^^{defining: kinds of thing} ^^{things+kind+: kinds of} ^^{rooms+kind+} ^^{things+kind+} ^^{directions+kind+} ^^{regions+kind+} ^^{animals+kind+} ^^{man+kind+} ^^{woman+kind+} ^^{Inform 6 equivalent: classes} ^^{Kinds page of Index panel+ui+} ^^{user interface: Index panel: Kinds page} ^^{Index panel+ui+: Kinds page}

-Values are to Inform what nouns are to English sentences.
+Values in Inform are the nouns in its sentences.
 They represent numbers, times of day, pieces of text, places, people, doors, and so on.
-Because they have such an enormous variety, and because we often want to talk about what some of them have in common, we need a way to sort all of these different ideas out.
-That's the main aim of Inform's concept of "kind".
+Because values have such an enormous variety, and because we often want to talk about what some of them have in common, we need a way to sort these values into categories, and those are called "kinds".

 Every value has a kind.
-The kind of 10 is "number"; the kind of 11:30 PM is "time"; the kind of "jinxed wizards pluck ivy from my quilt" is "text"; and so on.
+The kind of `10` is "number"; the kind of `11:30 PM` is "time"; the kind of `"jinxed wizards pluck ivy from my quilt"` is "text"; the kind of `northeast` is "direction"; and so on.
 The Kinds index panel shows the kinds present in the current Inform project, which will always include a wide range of built-in kinds, and usually also some new ones created in that project.

 Some kinds are more general than others.
 For example, if we write: